GToidZ/GToidZ/README.md

 * **[SOS11 Site](https://github.com/GToidZ/SOS11)** - an educational website for the 11th SOS Camp, a Python training camp for KU juniors.

 **Ongoing:**
+* **Ezra** - a static blog website generator that reads from your Git + Obsidian vault (or any Git repository that contains many markdown files), then deploys the website as GitHub Pages.
+Also a GitHub Action.

+**Postponed:**
-* **GDSC Solution Challenge 2023** - an attempt for a competition to develop a software that answers one or more of UN's SDGs.
+* **GDSC Solution Challenge** - an attempt for a competition to develop a software that answers one or more of UN's SDGs.
 Currently working as Full-stack and DevOps.

 </details>